tricktron/crd2jsonschema/README.md

 JSON schema draft 4.
 CRDs can be specified as a file path or as a URL.

 Options:
-  -o path   Output directory for JSON schema files
-  -a        Create all.json which references individual files -v        Print the version of crd2jsonschema
+  -o path     Output directory for JSON schema files -a          Create all.json which references individual files -v          Print the version of crd2jsonschema
   -h          Print this help
+  --no-strict Disables the default strict mode which reports unknown properties as errors

 Examples: